Aslaan001/CIS_Problems/Cipher_Node_Insertion/problem.md

 - Second line: `n` integers representing the data values of each node.
 - Third line: two integers — `data` (value of the new node) and `position` (where to insert it).

+-Note:- The Node are given in the form Of LinkList

 ## Output Format